PLUMBING INSPECTION IN HOUSTON, TX

 Your home inspector is an INTERNACHI certified plumbing inspector.
-Hire Houston Jacob Home Inspection, LLC. for your home inspection.
+Hire Houston Jacob Home Inspection, LLC. for your home inspection in Houston, TX.

 The plumbing in the home will inspected and reported on with the above information.
 While the inspector makes every effort to find all areas of concern, some areas can go unnoticed.
 Washing machine drain line for example cannot be checked for leaks or the ability to handle the volume during drain cycle.
 Older homes with galvanized supply lines or cast iron drain lines can be obstructed and barely working during an inspection but then fails under heavy use.
 If the water is turned off or not used for periods of time (like a vacant home waiting for closing) rust or deposits within the pipes can further clog the piping system.
 Please be aware that the inspector has your best interest in mind.
 Any repair items mentioned in the home inspection report should be considered before purchase.
 It is recommended that a qualified contractor or licensed plumber should be used in your further inspection or repair issues as it relates to the comments in the home inspection report.